G Locus – Progressive Graying

 Progressive Greying Dogs Irish Wolfhound Puppy

-Since the coat in many furnished breeds grows continuously the color in the hair tips grows out over time.
-And shaving these dogs can speed up the perceived loss of color when we cut off all of the darker and older hair.
+Graying begins at the hair base and causes a gradual decrease of pigment density in the cortex of the growing hair shaft.
+The coat in many furnished breeds grows continuously.
+Shaving these dogs can speed up the perceived loss of color when we cut off all of the darker hair tips at once.

 Progressive Greying Dogs Poodle grey

-As a rule of thumb, eumelanin in any pattern will fade from black to blue-gray or to a silver-white gray, from brown to beige or to a pale cream color/café au lait.
+As a rule of thumb, eumelanin in any pattern will fade from black to blue or silver, and from brown to beige or to a pale cream color.
+Graying on dilute colors (blue and lilac) might not be as prominent at first glance (because these dogs already look grayish), but it will significantly lighten these colors.

 Progressive Greying Dogs Cesky Terrier

-The potential allele causing a pigment fading phenotype is thought to be found at the theoretical G Locus.
-But the Graying Locus has not been identified with certainty yet.
+The potential allele causing a pigment-fading phenotype is thought to be found at the theoretical G locus.
+But the “graying gene” has not been identified with certainty yet.
 So for now, we don’t know what mechanism is responsible for color fading in some bearded dog breeds.

 But for now, we can only theorize how graying works from a breeder’s perspective.
 Progressive graying seems to be an incomplete dominant trait that causes a dose-dependent effect on all eumelanin in a dog’s coat.